What is it measuring?

 How is it collected?

-Through an online survey administered by Emergent Research and Rockbridge Associates, with 3,584 respondents.
+Through an online survey administered by Emergent Research and Rockbridge Associates, with 3,687 respondents in 2020.
 Responses were weighted demographically to represent the population.
+2020 was the tenth year the State of Independence survey has been administered.

 Who collects it?